Giving Birth at Home: 13 Reasons to Consider a Home Birth - Baby Chick

 Photo credit: Lentille Photography

 You also have the choice of what room and where you want to give birth when you’re at home.
 You can change rooms throughout your labor and even when pushing to more comfortable and beneficial places.
-When you’re at the hospital, you must labor, usually near your bed, because your monitor power cords only allow you to go a few feet.
+When you’re at the hospital, you must labor, usually near your bed, because your monitor’s power cords only allow you to go a few feet.
 And with pushing, you have to give birth on the hospital bed, usually while lying on your back.
-This makes it easier for your doctor to catch your baby so they can then stand or sit comfortably on a stool as you push your baby out.
+This makes it easier for your doctor to catch your baby, allowing them to then stand or sit comfortably on a stool as you push your baby out.
 (Have you ever taken a poop while lying on your back?
 Well, imagine pushing a melon out while lying on your back…)

-Once your little one is born, you also have no restrictions on when you need to clamp and cut the umbilical cord.
-You don’t have to give your baby a vitamin-K shot immediately or a Hepatitis-B shot either, and you don’t have to use the eye ointment (erythromycin) if you choose not to.4
+Once your little one is born, you also have no restrictions on when you need to clamp and cut the umbilical cord, so delayed cord clamping is an option.
+You don’t have to give your baby a vitamin K shot immediately, nor do you have to administer a Hepatitis B shot.
+Additionally, you don’t have to use the eye ointment (erythromycin) if you choose not to.4

 5. FOOD!